 Bereavement Through Addiction is a UK charity based in the South West, supporting those with loved ones who have died as a result of substance abuse / addiction.

-Our services are co-run by local charities Developing Health and Independence (DHI) and Bristol Drugs Project (BDP), both are drug and alcohol support and treatment services.
+Our services are supported and co-run by local drug and alcohol support and treatment services:

 Please consider a donation to help us continue the work we do.
 Thank you for any help you can give.